-3. At least 42 % but no more than 86% of the mitigation reef area shall be covered by exposed hard substrate

-Approach: The percent cover of hard substrate on Wheeler North Reef was measured by UCSB scientists in summer 2008.
-Five 1 m2 guadrats were uniformly placed along the length of each transect.
-Percent cover was estimated using a uniform grid of 20 points placed within the 1 m2 guadrats using the same technique employed during the experimental phase of the reef mitigation project.
+3. At least 42 % but no more than 86% of the mitigation reef area shall be covered by exposed hard substrate uniformly placed along the length of each transect.
+Percent cover was estimated using a uniform grid of 20 points placed within the 1 m quadrats using the same technique employed during the experimental phase of the reef mitigation project.
 In brief, the observer sighted an imaginary line through each of the points that was perpendicular to the bottom and recorded the substrate type intercepted by the line extending below the point.
-Substrates were classified as natural or artificial and categorized as bedrock (continuous rocky reef), mudstone, large boulder (largest diameter \geq 100 cm), medium boulder (\geq 50 cm and <100 cm), small boulder (\geq 26 cm and <50 cm), cobble (\geq 7 cm and \leq 25 cm), pebble (\geq 2 mm and < 7 cm), sand (< 2 mm), and shell hash.
-The categories of exposed hard substrate used to assess this standard included only guarry rock in the form of cobble, small, medium and large boulders.
+Substrates were classified as natural or artificial and categorized as bedrock (continuous rocky reef), mudstone, large boulder (largest diameter ≥ 100 cm), medium boulder (≥ 50 cm and <100 cm), small boulder ( $\geq$ 26 cm and <50 cm), cobble ( $\geq$ 7 cm and $\leq$ 25 cm), pebble ( $\geq$ 2 mm and < 7 cm), sand (< 2 mm), and shell hash.
+The categories of exposed hard substrate used to assess this standard included only quarry rock in the form of cobble, small, medium and large boulders.
 Hard substrates covered with a thin layer of silt or sand were noted as being silted (silted artificial substrates are considered available for the attachment of reef biota for the purpose of evaluating performance standard 4 below).
 Results from diver surveys completed immediately after the construction of the Phase 2 Reef in 2008 showed that the mean percent cover of hard substrate averaged across all Phase 2 primary polygons and Phase 1 modules was 42.3 %, demonstrating that the as-built condition of Wheeler North Reef met this standard.
 Moreover, post-construction monitoring of the Phase 3 Reef demonstrated that it also met this standard as its rock coverage averaged 45%.